saenuma/lyrics818/README.md

 # lyrics818

-a terminal program to create a lyrics video (incomplete)
+a terminal program to create a lyrics video